sidml/Ship-Image-Classification-Challenge/README.md

 4. Inception V3, EB3 don't seem to give good performance.

 # The Notebooks
 The repo currently contains the following notebooks.
-I will keep adding some other notebooks in the coming days.

 1. av-gameofdl-fastai-resnet101
 This is a simple notebook which trains resnet 101 using fastai library.
-On the public LB it gets score of 0.972.
+You can easily run the notebook on [kaggle](https://www.kaggle.com/meaninglesslives/av-gameofdl-fastai-resnet101).

 2. av-gameofdl-keras-resnet101-albutfms-bce
 In this notebook i use pretrained Resnet 101 in Keras.
 I use SWA, Augmentation and Cosine Annealing to improve the performance.
+You can easily run the notebook on [kaggle](https://www.kaggle.com/meaninglesslives/av-gameofdl-keras-resnet101-albutfms-bce).

 3. av-gameofdl-keras-eb0-albutfms-bce
 Recently Google unveiled EfficientNet which has fewer parameters but achieves SOTA accuracy in many many datasets.
 I was curious to see if EfficientNet works on this dataset.
 The answer is an emphatic YES.
 It works beautifully and trains very fast.
 In this notebook you can see my experiment with the EB0 model.
 Google still hasn't provided pretrained model weights for their best performing model (EB7).
 Can't wait to check the performance of EB7.
+You can easily run the notebook on [kaggle](https://www.kaggle.com/meaninglesslives/av-gameofdl-keras-eb0-albutfms-bce).